citp/privacy-policy-historical/r/ru/rub/rubratings.com.md

 Unless you ask us not to, we may contact you via email in the future to tell you about specials, new products or services, or changes to this privacy policy.

-Any reviews provided by our users are only viewable by premium users on this website or administrative staff.
-The reviews are meant to entertain and inform other users about body rub providers in their area.
+Any reviews provided by our users are monitored by admin staff.
+Personal information, harassing or derogatory language, or any expletive content is removed and not published.
+The reviews are meant to entertain and inform other users about body rub and massage providers in their area.
 The reviews are not shared, sold, or sent to any other party including law enforcement or other websites.

 ### Your Access to and Control Over Information

-You may opt out of any future contacts from us at any time.
-You can do the following at any time by contacting us on our [contact form](https://rubratings.com/#contact):
+You may opt out of any future contact from us at any time by registered users through our support form on the city listing sites.
+You can also find out:

   * See what data we have about you, if any.
   * Change/correct any data we have about you.